Eddie Borgo: Career

 In 2015, with the guidance of Maureen Chiquet, Borgo launched a collection of handbags with articulated hardware, created in specialized Italian handbag ateliers.
 That same year, Borgo was selected as the GO Target designer, designing an Eddie Borgo x Target collection of DIY items for a younger clientele, consisting of both jewellery and handbags.
 London socialite Poppy Delevingne starred in Borgo's Target campaign.
 In November 2015, Borgo received the Evolution Award from the American Accessories Council, Maureen Chiquet presented Borgo with his award at the ceremony at New York’s Cipriani 42nd Street.

 In 2016, Borgo collaborated with Tiffany & Company on a capsule collection of fine jewellery inspired by the sculptures of American socialite Gertrude Vanderbilt Whitney.
 The collection marked Borgo’s foray into fine jewellery and consisted of 10 pieces of sculpted and draped 18 karat gold jewellery, each accented with a South Sea pearl.
 The capsule collection was featured in various publications globally.
 “It’s less about Tiffany going downtown, than Eddie Borgo moving uptown,” Borgo stated in the October 2016 issue of American Vogue.

 Borgo moved his studio from New York to Los Angeles in March 2018.
 In 2019, Borgo began working on his namesake collection of fine jewellery.
 The collection was inspired by the palm tree and incorporated recycled 18 karat gold and antique ‘upcycled’ white diamonds.
 The collection was created over a five year period and debuted at the fine jewellery salon at Bergdorf Goodman in New York in November 2023.

+In 2025, Borgo moved his studio from Los Angeles back to New York City's Tribeca neighborhood.
+This move marked a formal 'relaunch' of the Eddie Borgo brand, Borgo working closely with Doug Lloyd, founder and creative director of creative agency Lloyd&Co, to revamp the brand’s site, logo, packaging and wider brand DNA.
+In an article published in Vogue in October of 2025, Borgo stated "[New York] feels like it is the correct place for me and for the company... it feels wonderful, and as it should be."

+In September 2026, Borgo published a pointed opinion essay on The Business of Fashion (BoF), titled “The (Larger) Problem with the CFDA,” taking aim at the structural forces reshaping the Council of Fashion Designers of America.
+The piece argues that an organization once conceived as an independent incubator for American creative talent has increasingly become an institution driven by corporate optics and institutional priorities, at the expense of creative independence.
+The essay has quickly circulated among fashion’s more influential inner circles and could emerge as an important reference point in the ongoing debate over who represents American fashion, and what an independent fashion advocacy organization should look like in the years ahead.